 - V·Spec II New Zealand = 2

 - NISMO Z-Tune = 19 Note: The Z-tune were built on used cars, which is why that number cannot be added to the total figure below.

 The R34 GT-R’s Successor

-The R34 GT-R marks the end of an era, being the last GT-R to feature the mighty RB26 engine and the “Skyline” name.
+The R34 GT-R marked the end of an era.
+It was the last GT-R to feature the mighty RB26 engine and the “Skyline” name.
 Fans of the GT-R name would have to wait until 2007 to see the next line-up in the range.
 Simply known as the Nissan GT-R (R35), the new car was unveiled at the 2007 Tokyo Motor Show.

 It quickly became apparent that the new R35 GT-R was positioned in a completely different segment of the market to the R34.
 The R35 was more technologically advanced and its performance is in a completely different league.

 Nissan GT-R R34 Specifications

 |Layout||Front longitudinal engine, all-wheel drive (ATTESA E-TS)||Front longitudinal engine, all-wheel drive (ATTESA E-TS)|

 |Engine||2.6-litre twin-turbocharged RB26DETT Inline 6||2.8-litre twin-turbocharged RB26DETT ‘Z1’ Inline 6|

 |Power||276 bhp bhp (280 PS/206 kW) @ 6,800 rpm||493 bhp (500 PS/368 kW) at 6,800 rpm|